nonfiction/nterchange3-extras/README.md

     $ ./deploy -c your_site name_of_folder

-You can also target a host other than our dev server with the -t option or specify a different username (other than `whoami`) on the remote with the -u option.
+You can also target a host other than the one in config.py with the -t option or specify a different username (other than `whoami`) on the remote with the -u option.
 `./deploy --help` for more info.